Confused about how to compute and pay your SSS contributions properly?

 If 50% of your spouse’s MSC doesn’t correspond to any MSC in the SSS contribution table, base your contribution on the next higher MSC.

-Just like private employees, voluntary and non-working spouse members with an MSC of over Php 20,000 are also required to pay for the new mandatory provident fund called WISP.
-The difference is they don’t have an employer so they have to pay the full amount from their own pockets.
+Just like private employees, voluntary and non-working spouse members with an MSC of over ₱20,000 are also required to pay for the new mandatory provident fund called WISP.
+The difference is that they don’t have an employer, so they must pay the total amount from their pockets.

 4. OFW Members

-Related: How to Get Overseas Employment Certificate (OEC) Through BM Online
+Related: How to Get an Overseas Employment Certificate (OEC) Through BM Online

-Here’s how to compute your SSS contribution as an OFW using the table above.
+Using the table above, here’s how to compute your SSS contribution as an OFW.

-1. On the leftmost column (“Range of Compensation”), find your salary bracket.
+1. Find your salary bracket in the leftmost column (“Range of Compensation”).

 3. Find your contribution amount by using this formula: